Hyra/mindthecode.com/_posts/2014-06-03-writing-browserify-modules-for-your-angular-app.markdown

 ---
-title: "Writing Browserify modules for your Angular app"
+title: Writing Browserify modules for your Angular app
+description: >-
-description: Following up on my previous post I got a few questions on how to create modules for your app.
+  Following up on my previous post I got a few questions on how to create modules for your app.
 Let me show you.
-tags: ['browserify', 'angular']
+tags:
+  - browserify
+  - angular
-publishDate: 2014-06-03
+publishDate: 2014-06-03T00:00:00.000Z
 layout: post
 header: modules.gif
 ---